jkirk/ansible-role-website/README.md

 *  (optional) documentroot: DocumentRoot will be $documentroot/$website.
 If documentroot is not given it defaults to /var/www/html/$website
 *  (optional) webalias: Set ServerAlias (list of aliases allowed)
 *  (optional) rootredirection: RedirectMatch ^/$ to a given destination
+*  (optional) default_website: Set 000-default.conf symlink for this website
 *  (optional) letsencrypt: Enable SSL via letsencrypt (role 'letsencrypt' needs to be called before calling this role)

 Dependencies